martinwinther/dailysutra/README.md

 - Dark theme optimized for contemplative use

 ## Future Work / TODO
-- **Add social features** like sharing bookmarked weeks or insights
 - **Create admin dashboard** for program content management
 - **Add accessibility improvements** for screen readers and keyboard navigation
 - **Implement caching strategies** for better offline experience with journey data